-B. Subscription-Based Information Technology Arrangements (SBITAs) - The College enters SBITAs for the right to use information technology software and cloud computing arrangement (network) assets from external parties.
-The SBITAs expire at various dates, and some have renewal options.
+A. Subscription-Based Information Technology Arrangements (SBITAs) - The College enters SBITAs for the right to use information technology software from an external party.
 Subscription liabilities and the related right-to-use subscription assets are recorded based on the present value of expected payments over the term of the respective SBITA.
 The expected payments are discounted using the interest rate stated per the SBITA contract, or the College's estimated incremental borrowing rate if there is no stated contractual interest rate.
 During the year the College did not recognize any variable payment amounts.